webrecorder/browsertrix/frontend/docs/docs/develop/localization.md

 ## Adding a Language

-Currently supported languages can be viewed on Weblate, our translation tool: <https://hosted.weblate.org/projects/browsertrix/#languages>
+[Currently supported languages](https://hosted.weblate.org/projects/browsertrix/#languages) can be viewed on Weblate, our translation tool.

 To add a new language: